 Will my book be on sale in shops?

-We will publish and distribute your book where it will be on sale on the internet with such famous retailers as Amazon, the biggest bookshop in the world.
+We will publish your book where it will be on sale with Amazon marketplaces across the world.

 What paperback sizes are there?

 A variety of sizes are available for your book:

 Other sizes are available, depending upon what type of book you have.
 Children’s books are often large square 21.59 x 21.59 cm.

 The printing cost of your book will vary in relation to the sizes.
 Generally, the more pages a book has, the higher the cost.
 Images also increase the cost of a book.